jmalvarezf/wso2-zipkin-tracer/README.md

 ## WSO2 Zipkin Tracer plugin

-This is an OSGI module that allows WSO2 to participate or start on a Trace and report it via log, or sent it to Zipkin asynchronously.
+This is an OSGI module that allows WSO2 to participate or start on a Trace and report it via log, or sent it to Zipkin asynchronously, in a microservices arquitecture.
 It is based on the HTTP instrumentation provided by [Brave](https://github.com/openzipkin/brave/).
 There are two different spans that would be created here:

 * **Server trace**: it is created when the request for an API is received.
 It is created by the Axis2 chain, and configured in the axis2.xml file.
 You would need to add these: